Tiger Woods ties Sam Snead's record of 82 PGA Tour wins

 "I can still manage my way around the golf course," Woods said.
 "I know how to play.
 I was able to do that this week."

-The fourth round was suspended because of darkness Sunday, and Woods took a three-stroke lead over Matsuyama into Monday in the first official PGA Tour event in Japan.
+The fourth round was suspended because of darkness Sunday with Woods holding a three-stroke lead over Matsuyama in the first official PGA Tour event in Japan.

 Woods opened with consecutive 64s, with a day off in between because of rain.
 He had a 66 on Sunday in the third round.